tomsWebConsulting/twcsl/Element/Member Area/MALIDC Element Link Replace/README.md

   sure to continue on with the rest of the steps.

 * Add the code from file **[malidc element link replace.html][6]** to Website > Pages > Website Tools > Code Injection > FOOTER.
+Refer to [Per-page code injection][7] for details.

-Please see [Add code to code injection][7].
-Read the code for any instructions within.
+* Read the code for any instructions within.

 ## Make a Donation